-- Disable any mods that are missing dependencies you don’t have or intend to install (so I would go to my game folder and delete Ars Metallica – Dawnguard as I don’t have Dawnguard installed)
+- Disable any mods that are missing dependencies you don’t have or intend to install (so I would go to my game folder and delete Ars Metallica – Dawnguard as I don’t have Dawnguard installed).

-- Heed any warnings and take action if required (in many cases you may not need to take any action as the warnings are triggered by BOSS automatically)
+- Heed any warnings and take action if required (in many cases you may not need to take any action as the warnings are triggered by BOSS automatically).

-- Install any patches BOSS recommends and active the mods
+- Install any patches BOSS recommends and active the mods.

 Note: If you have an Unrecognised Plugins tab in BOSS, those mods will have to be placed in your load order manually.
 Use the mods readme files as a guide as to where in your order they should go.

 When you launch Mod Organiser, Nexus Mod Manager or the Skyrim game launcher, you will notice that the load order has been updated by BOSS.
-You can see below that the first 18 mods in my original load order on the left in Mod Organiser (I have currently 200+ in my mod list this is just a subset) is massively different to the load order on the right after BOSS has corrected it.
+You can see below that the first 18 mods in my original load order on the left in Mod Organiser (I have currently 200+ in my mod list this is just a subset) is massively different from the load order on the right after BOSS has corrected it.

-The final step in ensuring that your mods are working together and are not contributing to game crashes or poor performance is to clean those mods identified as “dirty” by BOSS.
+The final step in ensuring that your mods are working together and are not contributing to game crashes or poor performance is to clean the mods identified as “dirty” by BOSS.
 A mod that makes changes to the game by accident or makes unnecessary changes is called a “dirty” mod.
 Having only “clean” mods will reduce the number of potential conflicts between mods.
 To clean mods, we will use a tool called Tes5Edit.

 Note: As with BOSS, if you are using Mod Organiser, you will have to add the Tes5Edit executable so that it runs from within Mod Organiser; otherwise it will not pick up the mods correctly.

-- Launch TES5Edit
+- Launch TES5Edit.

-- On the Master / Plugin Selection dialogue box, right click and choose Select None
+- On the Master / Plugin Selection dialogue box, right-click and choose Select None.

-- Choose Update.esm and click OK
+- Choose Update.esm and click OK.

 Note: For best results, start at the top of your load order and work down, working on one mod at a time.